datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. [#f5] Such a token can be obtained, for example, using the command line
          GitHub interface (https://github.com/sociomantic/git-hub) by running:
          ``git hub setup`` (if no 2FA is used).
+         It is useful to do this, so here's help: Clone the `GitHub repository <https://github.com/sociomantic/git-hub>`_ to your local computer.
+         Decide whether you want to build a Debian package to install, or install the single-file Python script distributed in the repository.
+         Make sure that all `requirements <https://github.com/sociomantic-tsunami/git-hub#dependencies>`_ for your preferred version are installed , and run either ``make deb`` followed by ``sudo dpkg -i deb/git-hub*all.deb`` or ``make install``.

 .. [#f6] Note that this is a :command:`git push`, not :command:`datalad push`.
          Tags could be pushed upon a :command:`datalad push`, though, if one